Ultimate Guide to Understanding Spine Injury Advocacy

 Some medical professionals may not have the expertise to treat your injury, resulting in a life-threatening situation.
 And it would help if you equipped yourself with the information needed to maintain optimal healthy living after your spinal injury.
 After suffering a spinal cord injury, it can become difficult to engage in walking or even driving a car.

 Simple tasks can become a strainful mission when working with a spinal condition.
 In our campaign to help people living with spinal cord injuries, we have become stakeholders in meeting the changing needs of patients and their loved ones with critical needs like counseling.
 Some individuals will need end-of-life legal representation.
-Let’s look at the tools you can use to become a more effective advocate.
+Let’s look at the tools you can use to advocate more effectively.

-The United Spinal Association, a non-profit organization, focuses on empowering people with spinal injuries through advocacy work and partnering with other organizations.
+The United Spinal Association, a non-profit organization, empowers people with spinal injuries through advocacy work and partnering with other organizations.
 They have moved with much momentum over the last few years by trying to strengthen their position as an advocate.

-Things they advocate for include VA subsidies to get vets with spine injuries into a modified vehicle that gets them around town.
+They advocate for VA subsidies to get vets with spine injuries into a modified vehicle that gets them around town.
 They can even help you find someone to help you apply for How to Apply for an Automotive Allowance and Adaptive Equipment Grant.
 (See also VA Form 21-4502.)

 The organization has five main priorities, and these are: